Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-to-do.md

 ---
-name: "[Conquest Reforged] Creative Mechanic/Enhancement Suggestion"
+name: "[Conquest Reforged] To-Do"
-about: This template is for creative mode mechanic/enhancement suggestions for Conquest Reforged.
+about: This template is for features that need to be added/completed before various releases.
 title: ''
-labels: Conquest Reforged, Creative, Suggestion
+labels: Conquest Reforged, Creative, To-Do
 assignees: dags-, HIPPOKLEIDES

 ---

-**Describe your suggestion**
+**What needs to be done**
 A clear and concise description of your suggestion.

-**Explain why you think your suggestion should be added**
-Give a few reasons why you think your suggestion would be beneficial to the mod and community along with possible use cases if applicable.

-**Explain how you think your suggestion can best be implemented**
-Give a detailed description how to best add your suggestion including the use of screenshots if available.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.